 When applying online, make sure to double check that you have chosen the correct home institution.

 Prepare the following before starting your online application.
 Your application may be rejected if you fail to provide the required documents and files:

-- List of subjects for the online study plan
+- List of subjects for the online study plan - see the course catalogue

 - Letter of Motivation

 - Letter of Recommendation - from main subject teacher or similar

 - Curriculum Vitae